eladgnr/vacations/README.md

 Logout now redirects to the login page, not Django’s admin logout template.

 Both web and stats wait for Postgres to be ready before starting.

+what else:
+👉 We need to copy (push) all project images to Docker Hub so you can pull and run them easily elsewhere.